The Tarot of Eli, LLC: The Tarot of The Old Path-The Ace of Rods & The Thoth Tarot- The Ace of Wands

 thoth-ace of wands

-In the Qaballah the Four Aces are related to Kether, the Crown, and therefore, they are representative of the Pure Forms of Energy that are elaborated by the other cards of the Tarot Deck and/or Ten Sephiroth.
-The consecutive elaboration of the Numbers, are Forces being woven together to form the Harmonic that is the World; A World that is 96% invisible to us.
-However, by combining the colors of the visible spectrum of electromagnetic light, we see that different combinations, make different color changes, such as blue combined with red makes purple, etc. These combinations are the necessary diversity of creation's microwave energy and can be called harmonies, as frequencies are woven together in a concert of forms.
+In the Qabalah the Four Aces are related to Kether, the Crown, and therefore, they are representative of the Pure Forms of Energy that are elaborated by the other cards of the Tarot Deck and/or Ten Sephiroth.
+The consecutive elaboration of the Numbers are Forces being woven together to form the Harmonic that is the World; A World that is 96% invisible to us.
+However, by combining the colors of the visible spectrum of electromagnetic light, we see those different combinations, make assorted color changes, such as blue combined with red makes purple, etc. These combinations are the necessary diversity of creation's microwave energy and can be called harmonies, as frequencies are woven together in a concert of forms.

-The Influence of Kether is all around us, we just have to trust it knows us even if we know it or not.
-Obviously we exist, and we are a combination of many factors, some unknown to us, so it is easy to trust the subtle.
+The Influence of Kether is all around us, we just must trust it knows us even if we know it or not.
+Obviously, we exist, and we are a combination of many factors, some unknown to us, so it is easy to trust the subtle.
 Knowledge built us, and that knowledge is ours to understand.

 THE ACE OF WANDS: